McUsr/FB/Docs/technical/systemsoverview.md

 We can part the  routines for getting a backup job done into three tiers of classes of  routines

+Contents:

+* Deliverables

+* Routines

+* File system hierarchy

+## Deliverables

+* Install script

+## Routines

 ### The tiers of routines

 ### Executive class:

+fbinstall is in a class by itself, since it just calls fbctl with the correct parameters to achieve certain operations.

 The service triggered routine is named `governor.sh` and serves all periodic backups. it is triggered -- normally -- by a